Film production health & safety / Workers Comp

 - Hire qualified, competent workers with the proper tickets and qualifications

 - Report all incidents involving medical treatments or lost time from injury or disease to the Workers' Compensation Board (WCB)

 - Ensure that cast and crew follow all WCB, municipal, provincial and federal requirements

 Cast & Crew should:

-- Wear personal protective clothing and equipment when required
+- Wear personal protective clothing [Amazon Affiliate Link] and equipment

 - Alert the supervisor or production company to potential hazards